toddcf/blogen/README.md

 # Blogen

-A multipage, mobile-responsive blogging system.
+A multipage, mobile-responsive UI for a blogging system.

-## This Iteration
+## This Iteration:

-1. Add favicon.
-2. Add image to README.
+1. Add image to README.

 ## Technologies Used